Skip to content

 Private transportation is often expensive and impractical for many students, making school buses a convenient and affordable mode of transit.
 However, transporting skateboards on these buses has remained a heated debate among concerned parties.

 For instance, some argue that skateboards can pose a risk to other passengers or cause damage to the bus itself.
-While others argue that skateboarding is a simple and practical form of transportation to and from the bus stop for many kids and teens, allowing them independence and participation in after-school activities.
+Others argue that skateboarding is a simple and practical transportation to and from the bus stop for many kids and teens, allowing them independence and participation in after-school activities.

-At the core of this argument lies school bus policies governing hazardous materials or items carried on board.
+School bus policies governing hazardous materials or items carried on board are at the core of this argument.
 Let’s delve deeper.

-• A survey from BMJ Open in 2019 showed that approximately 10% of teenagers use skateboards as a form of daily transportation.
+• A 2019 survey from BMJ Open showed that approximately 10% of teenagers use skateboards as a form of daily transportation.

 • According to the National Center for Safe Routes to School, over 50% of students rely on school buses as their primary mode of transportation, demonstrating potential overlap between these two groups.

-• A study conducted in Dallas, Texas in 2022 showed that after implementing new policies allowing skateboards on school buses, there was a 15% increase in students’ punctuality and an improved general attitude towards school attendance.
+• A study conducted in Dallas, Texas, in 2022 showed that after implementing new policies allowing skateboards on school buses, students’ punctuality increased by 15%, and students’ general attitude towards school attendance improved.

 City and Public Area Regulations